(Translate this site)

 "But the glass is broke," he responded strangely.
 Like he couldn't understand what was happening around him.

 Whew!
 The guy reeked of alcohol!
-And something far more abhorrent, which took me a second to recognize with it being mixed with the odor of alcohol and other substances.
+And something far more abhorrent, which took me a second to recognize, with it being mixed with the odor of alcohol and other substances.
 But he sure was dressed nice.
-In one of those silky looking suits that cost more than everything I'd ever invested in Shadowfast.
-A brief feeling of despair passed over me as I began to realize the damage toll on the car I'd spent so much of the past couple years putting together.
+Decked out in one of those silky looking suits that cost more than I'd paid for Shadowfast, plus all his mods to date.
+A brief feeling of despair passed over me, as I began to realize the damage toll on the car I'd spent so much of the past couple years putting together.
 If I survived this, there was still no telling if Shadowfast would.
-But I didn't have time for such feelings now.
+But I didn't have time for such commiserating now: I had to get Dennis onboard.

 "Get in the back!"
 I told the shivering V.I.P., now huddling in my passenger seat, sitting atop the various items still piled there.
-He just looked at me and didn't move.
+He just looked at me without moving.

-Dennis had to help me again by working his way in the window as he simultaneously pushed the V.I.P. towards his new storage area.
-That's when the smell hit me full blast.
-And I saw the wet brown stains leaking through the seat of the expensive pants.
+Dennis had to help me again by working his way in through the window, as he simultaneously pushed the V.I.P. towards his new containment area.
+That's when the smell hit me full blast-- and I saw the wet brown stains leaking through the seat of the expensive pants.
 The V.I.P. had shit himself.
 Sheesh!
 Now poor Shadowfast would have to endure yet another insult from all this!
+I shook my head in anger and disgust.

-Dennis and I unfortunately got some of the awful stuff on us too, while trying to get the V.I.P. in the back.
-We didn't have time to do much about it.
+Dennis and I unfortunately got some of the awful goo on us too, while trying to stuff the V.I.P. into the back.
+There just wasn't time to do it any other way.

-Don't die on me now Shadow, I prayed.
+Don't die on me now Shadow, I silently pleaded.
 And waved one hand in front of my face to clear the air of the stink from the V.I.P.'s soiled suit.
 It didn't work.
-I hoped the stench didn't get any stronger: I realized I might throw up.
-Well, maybe the life-threatening circumstances also had something to do with my sudden nausea, I thought.
+I hoped the stench didn't get any stronger; else I might gag and throw up.

-As Dennis attempted to strap the V.I.P. and himself into their various locations (I had tie downs available for the carpeted shelf and the unfolded armor platform atop it; I hadn't expected to tie a person down back there though-- just equipment), I pulled the flare gun from where I'd stashed it between my seat and the floor console, and verified it was still loaded.
-I was considering firing it at one of our attackers just before we sped off, but that seemed a weak move under the circumstances, and considering the distance.
-Then I saw it: gas spreading under the limo from the leaking tank Dennis had spoken of.
+As Dennis attempted to strap the V.I.P. and himself into their various locations (I had tie downs available for the carpeted shelf and the unfolded armor platform atop it; but those were meant to tie down equipment, rather than people), I pulled the flare gun from where I'd stashed it between my seat and the floor console, and verified it was still loaded.
+I was considering firing it at one of our attackers just before we sped off, but that seemed a weak move under the circumstances, and considering the distances.
+Then I saw it: gas spreading under the limo, from the leaking tank Dennis had mentioned before.

-"Hold on to your ass," I warned my passengers, then extended my arm past Dennis's startled nose and out the right side of my car, aiming at the wet pavement beneath the limo.
-I squeezed the trigger, loosing my fireball, then dropped the empty gun into Dennis's hands and floored it once more.
+"Hold on to your ass," I warned my passengers, then extended my arm past Dennis' startled nose, and out the right side of my car, aiming at the wet pavement beneath the limo.
+I squeezed the trigger, loosing my fireball, then dropped the empty gun into Dennis' hands and floored it once more.

 But everything was happening too fast, and we were moving too slow.
-Bad guys seemed to be converging from every direction.
+Bad guys seemed to be approaching from every direction.
 The universe took on the surreal aspects of a nightmare.
-Enemies were closing on every side at high speed while we seemed mired in molasses.
+Enemies were closing on every side at high speed, while we seemed mired in molasses.
 And the limo flames feebly flickered like a girl scout campfire.
-Some distraction that was proving to be.
-The plunk frequency of bullets striking the car was increasing.
-I could only hope none hit us or some vital component of Shadowfast.
+Some distraction that was proving to be!
+The plunk frequency of bullets striking the car was increasing; I could only hope none would strike me, Dennis, or the V.I.P., or some vital component of Shadowfast.

 I guess I sort of panicked a little.
-Once I was almost straightened out of the doughnut I practically without thinking flipped the nitro switch again.
+Once I was almost straightened out of the doughnut, I practically without thinking flipped the nitro switch again.
 Suddenly the molasses was gone, burning rubber and thundering engine filled our senses, and we were firmly pushed back into our seats.
-I think I heard the V.I.P. scream, and I sort of hoped he flew out the missing rear window.
-Less deadweight improves acceleration, you know.
+I think I heard the V.I.P. scream, and I kind of hoped that meant he'd flown out the missing rear window (less deadweight improves acceleration, you know).

-But my fantasy was quickly dashed by events.
-I had to fight for all I was worth to keep from losing control of the car, as we hadn't been entirely arrow true in a forward steered direction when the switch was flipped.
+But that fantasy was quickly dashed by events.
+I had to fight for all I was worth to keep from losing control of the car, as we hadn't been entirely straight and true in a forward steered direction, when the switch was flipped.
 I was now paying the price for my premature conjuring of the beast.

-My focus narrowed like it was racing down a funnel.
-Nothing else in the world mattered but keeping my car on the road.
+My focus narrowed as if it was splashing down into a funnel.
+Nothing else in the world mattered, but keeping my car on the road.
 My mounting stress fatigue didn't help matters any.
-But finally things settled down, and I was able to relax slightly.
-I realized part of the reason was the nitro had run out.
+But finally things settled back down, and I was able to relax slightly.
+Then I realized part of the reason was the nitro had run out.
+Crap!

-Though I'd been concentrating too much to notice it (and the roar of engine and wind helped muffle it), the limo had finally and spectacularly exploded just after I'd flipped on the nitro, racing us out of the vicinity.
-Even Dennis couldn't tell if any of our foes had been caught in the blast, but no one seemed to be chasing us.
-Of course with the nitro boost it might take a minute or so for such pursuers to become obvious, I reckoned.
+Though I'd been concentrating too much to notice it (and the closer roars of engine and wind helped muffle it), the limo had finally and spectacularly exploded just after I'd flipped on the nitro, rocketing us out of the vicinity.
+Even Dennis couldn't tell if any of our foes had been caught in the blast, but no one seemed to be chasing us in that moment.
+Of course, with the nitro boost it might take a minute or so for such pursuers to become obvious, I reckoned.
+But it did seem that we'd zoomed past the truck, and through its allies, not far from our nitro launching point.

 I just hoped this was the end of the pursuit.
 We might be able to limp back to civilization now, with the V.I.P. and ourselves intact (I looked back in the mirror and was disappointed to see the guy still there on my shelf; he seemed to be crying and mumbling to himself).

 It was only around this point I recalled we were now traveling at high speed the wrong way on an interstate highway.
 For we hadn't crossed the median in the turnaround this time.
-Noticing civilian cars and trucks sprawled here and there off the road, plus seeing only the backsides of road signs helped me realize this.
+Noticing civilian cars and trucks haphazardly parked here and there off the road, plus seeing only the backsides of road signs, helped me recollect our circumstances.

 A contrary indicator though was we were facing no oncoming traffic.
 Though our little drama had surely scared lots of folks off the road, it seemed something else must have staunched traffic flow up ahead somewhere.
 For no newcomers to be rushing into us, I mean.
 Hopefully the obstacle ahead consisted of a thousand highway state troopers, with some Army tanks to back them up!